microsoft/msticpy/docs/source/data_acquisition/UploadData.rst

 	from msticpy.data.uploaders.splunk_uploader import SplunkUploader
 	spup = SplunkUploader()

 *Note: Due to the way Splunk API's work the time taken to upload a file to Splunk can be significantly longer than with Log Analytics.*

 Uploading a DataFrame to Splunk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To upload a Pandas DataFrame to Splunk you simply pass the DataFrame to ``.upload_df()`` along with the name of a table, and index you wish the data to be uploaded to.
+To upload a Pandas DataFrame to Splunk you simply pass the DataFrame to ``.upload_df()`` along with index you wish the data to be uploaded to.
-As the ``sourcetype`` parameter, csv, json or others can be input and then passed to df.to_csv(), df.to_json(), df.to_string() styles respectively.
+As the ``source_type`` parameter, csv, json or others can be input and then passed to df.to_csv(), df.to_json(), df.to_string() styles respectively and **json** is by default.
+``table_name`` parameter remains for the backward compatibility.
 If the index provided does not exist and you want it to be created, you can pass the parameter ``create_index = True``.

 ..
-Note – table name for Splunk refers to sourcetype.
+Note – table name for Splunk refers to source type.

 .. code:: ipython3

-	spup.upload_df(data=DATAFRAME, sourcetype=SOURCETYPE, index_name=INDEX_NAME)
+	spup.upload_df(data=DATAFRAME, index_name=INDEX_NAME)

 During upload a progress bar will be shown showing the upload process of the upload.

 Uploading a File to Splunk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To upload a file to Splunk pass the path to the file to ``.upload_file()`` along with the name of the index you want the data uploaded to.
-By default a comma separated value file is expected but if your file has some other separator value you can pass this with the ``delim`` parameter.
-You can specify the sourcetype to upload the data to with that ``table_name`` parameter but by default the uploader will upload to the sourcetype with the same name as the file.
+By default, a comma separated value file is expected but if your file has some other separator value you can pass this with the ``delim`` parameter.
+You can specify the sourcetype to upload the data to with that ``source_type`` parameter but by default the uploader will upload to the sourcetype with the same name as the file.
-As the ``table_name`` parameter, csv, json or others can be input and then passed to df.to_csv(), df.to_json(), df.to_string() styles respectively.
+As the ``source_type`` parameter, csv, json or others can be input and then passed to df.to_csv(), df.to_json(), df.to_string() styles respectively.
+The default is **json** if without ``table_name`` parameter, because ``table_name`` remains only for the backward compatibility.
 As with uploading a DataFrame
 if the index provided does not exist and you want it to be created, you can pass the parameter ``create_index = True``.

 .. code:: ipython3